Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 #### ***Merged BCT Parameters vs. DLT Coefficients for Reconstruction***

-Reconstruction may be performed using either the merged BCT calibration file, which contains intrinsics `K` and extrinsics `R` and `T`, or the DLT coefficients file, either by `DLT = P = K * [R | T]` in projection equations within reconstruction, or by converting from DLT to KRT form as described in `dlt_to_krt.m`, and then computing like we would with BCT.
+Reconstruction may be performed using either the merged BCT calibration file, which contains intrinsics `K` and extrinsics `R` and `T`, or the DLT coefficients file, either by `DLT = P = K * [R | T]` in projection equations within reconstruction, or by converting from DLT to KRT form as described in `dlt_to_krt.m`, and then the rest of the process remains the same as with the standard merged BCT file.

-However, the toolbox currently only supports the BCT variant as that preserves the view labels/identity/integrity (i.e., the index `x` of the camera parameters `KK_x` corresponds exactly to the label of the view it belongs to, REGARDLESS of the total number of views).
+However, the toolbox currently only supports the BCT variant since that preserves the view labels/identity/integrity as a secondary variable in the merged result.
+For DLT parameters, we would need to save a separate matfile containing the view labels or ask the user about them, as there is no way to embed that information in the 11 DLT coefficients file.

 ## **(OPTIONAL) Step VI: Extrinsics Verification With Epipolar Geometry**